 In severe situations, permanent tooth removals may be required to create the necessary space for others.
 However, no one enjoys having their teeth extracted and we try to avoid this option whenever possible.
 Fortunately, there is another way.
 By using a child’s natural growth spurts, a savvy orthodontist can avoid the need for tooth extractions if he evaluates a patient at an early age.

 Children usually have a couple of predictable growth spurts.
 The first generally occurs around 8 or 9 years of age, right before puberty.
-Another one will typically follow during puberty itself, which falls between 11 or 12 years.
+Another one will typically follow during puberty itself, which falls between 11 and 12 years.
 During these growth spurts, the face and jaw will grow.
-The strategy is to harness this natural growth and combine it with braces and/or appliance to create more room for teeth if needed.
+The strategy is to harness this natural growth and combine it with braces and/or appliances to create more room for teeth if needed.

 Since timing is everything, it is important to have your child evaluated by an orthodontist at a young age.
 It is generally difficult to know for sure if your child will need orthodontics until his or her permanent teeth begin to erupt.
 However, important forecasting clues can be understood by a trained orthodontist.